swiftype/swiftype-java/README.md

 ## Indexing

 Now you need to create your `Document`s.
-It's very important to think about the type of each field you create a `Document`.
-The `DocumentType` the `Document` belongs to will remember each fields type and it is not possible to change it.
-The type specifies a fields features and you should choose them wisely.
-For details please have a look at our [Field Types Documentation](https://swiftype.com/documentation/overview#field_types).

 Add a `Document` to the `videos` `DocumentType`: